kbalog/uis-dat310-spring2016/exercises/js/events_dom/README.md

 ## Exercise #8: Color picker

   - Make a color picker that displays a color palette; display colored tiles (rectangles) in the "colors" div.
-  - When a colored tile is clicked
+  - When a colored tile is clicked:
-    * Write the code of that color inside the "selected" div
+    * write the code of that color inside the "selected" div;
-    * set the background of the "selected" div to that color
+    * set the background of the "selected" div to that color.
   - You are given the [HTML file](exercise8.html) and [part of the JS code](exercise8.js) that collects the different colors in an array.
 (Only the JS file needs to be edited.)

 ![Exercise8](images/exercise8.png)